 Aspiring cosmetologists can enroll in certificate or degree programs at cosmetology schools or community colleges throughout the United States.
-These schools offer associate degrees and, more commonly, certificate programs in cosmetology.
+These schools offer associate's degrees and, more commonly, certificate programs in cosmetology.
 These programs prepare students for state licensing exams, which must be completed to work in every state, and provide them with the styling and business skills needed to work in a salon, spa or other personal care establishments.
-In many cases, a formal education in cosmetology is needed in order to obtain the state-required licensure.

 Cosmetologist training certificate programs typically offer students the opportunity to train in a salon setting, as well as instruction on the art and science of skin, hair and nail.
-Courses address haircutting, hairstyling, manicuring, scalp treatments and facials.
 Many certificate programs offer training in cosmetology specialties, like nail technology and esthetics, which may require supplementary licensure exams.
 Courses within the standard certificate program may include:

 In many states, licensed cosmetologists must attend workshops and seminars to fulfill continuing education requirements.
 Workshops and seminars are held at several community colleges across the U.S. Participants are introduced to new styles, concepts and designs in cosmetology.

 Some seminars are designed specifically for cosmetology instructors.
 In these types of seminars, participants learn different teaching methods and techniques.

 The U.S. Bureau of Labor Statistics reports barbers, hairdressers, and cosmetologists held a total of 656,400 jobs in 2014.
 Between the years of 2012 and 2024, job growth in this field will increase by 10%, faster than the average, according to the BLS.
 The median annual wage for hairdressers, hairstylists, and cosmetologists is $23,660, as reported in May 2015.